zimaexe/spotnet/docs/spotnet.md

 # Spotnet functionality documentation

 ## Overview
-Spotnet is a dApp designed for increasing of initial collateral deposit deposit by utilizing lending protocols and AMMs for borrowing tokens, swapping them and redepositing up to x4 of starting capital(as for now).
+Spotnet is a dApp designed for increasing of initial collateral deposit by utilizing lending protocols and AMMs for borrowing tokens, swapping them and redepositing up to x4 of starting capital(as for now).

 ## Spotnet Smart Contract
-Smart contract consists of a constructor and two methods for public use.
+Smart contract consists of a constructor and three methods for public use.

 ### Constructor
 Constructor of our contract receives three parameters(ekubo_core and zk_market are serialized to Dispatcher types for starknet::interfaces):